ylustat/XING-Analysis/README.md

 # Code and data for analyses in X-ING paper

-The codes for analyses in X-ING project in stored in `Code4Submission` and data are in `Data4Submission`.
+The codes for analyses in X-ING project in stored in `Code` and data are in `Data`.